Runn-Fast/graphql-compiler/README.md

 # GraphQL Query/Fragment Inliner

-A simple web tool that inlines GraphQL fragments into their query operations, making it easier to understand and work with GraphQL queries.
+A fast, powerful web tool that inlines GraphQL fragments into their query operations, making it easier to understand and work with GraphQL queries.

 [Try it live](https://stayradiated.github.io/graphql-compiler)